 Best Restaurants in Greenbrae

-Most of the Greenbrae’s restaurants are located in Bon Air Center and Larkspur Landing's Country Mart.
+Most of the Greenbrae’s restaurants are located in Bon Air Center and neighboring Larkspur Landing's Marin Country Mart.
 There are many places to choose from; casual, laid back eateries along with upscale fine dining all exist here.
-To name just a few; Bistro Vis a Vis, Jason's, Hunan First Restaurant, Victoria Bakery and Cafe, Wipe Out Bar and Grill, Belcampo Meat Co, El Huarache Loco Mexican, Farmshop Marin, Sushi Ko, and Tha Siam.
 Please visit this page's Quick Links for more restaurants.

-The year kicks off in February with Ergathon, a 12 hours of continuous team erg-machine rowing, an annual fundraising event for Marin Rowing Association’s junior program.
-The annual Marin Open Studios begins in the Bon Air Center.
-Visit the Preview Gallery Exhibition at Bon Air Center.
+The year kicks off in February with Ergathon, 12 hours of continuous team erg-machine rowing, an annual fundraising event for Marin Rowing Association’s junior program.
+The annual Marin Open Studios begins in the Bon Air Center—visit the Preview Gallery Exhibition at the Center.
 Each of the participating artists has one of their works on display, and artist docents are on hand to answer questions.
-The Exhibition at Bon Air Center stays open from April 22 – May 11 daily.
-The Preview Gala on April 26th from 5pm to 8pm is the Art Party of the Year, is open to the public, and kicks off the event.
-Also in April there's the annual Easter Egg Hunt at Marin Country Mart where family fun abounds.
+The Exhibition at Bon Air Center and the Preview Gala are both open to the public.

 Shopping in Greenbrae